Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

       including cell auto-formatting, natural language formulas, and easily explorable cell dependencies.
   - content: >-
-      Visyond is easy to use and easy to learn.
+      Visyond is easy to use and learn.
 If you are familiar with Excel then you should feel yourself right at home!
-Visyond offers a flexible pricing policy – pay only for the features that you need!
+We have also made it easy to import and download data.
+With Visyond, peace of mind is built-into our solution:
+      Complete accountability, and human-proof.
+No one can change your inputs or formulas.
 howToPhoto: /img/client_3a.jpg
 howToAsked: Very cool stuff!
 Recommend!
 howTo: |-